lechmazur/writing/README.md

 ---
 ## Summaries
 We record the grader LLMs' assessments of each story and summarize each model's writing.
 Detailed per-question comments from all grader LLMs are available in [comments_by_llm_1to6/](comments_by_llm_1to6/).
 Per-question summaries can be found in [summaries/](summaries/).
-Overall summaries are located in [general_summaries/](general_summaries/). hese summaries add much-needed color to otherwise dry numbers and are valuable for understanding each LLM's creative writing strengths and weaknesses.
+Overall summaries are located in [general_summaries/](general_summaries/).
+These summaries add much-needed color to otherwise dry numbers and are valuable for understanding each LLM's creative writing strengths and weaknesses.

 ### For example, here is the general assessment of **o4-mini**: